Illinois-IoT/main-project/tutorials/day3/day3.md

 It will look something like this:
 ![](day3_frame_delta_thresholded.jpg)

 Given this thresholded image, it’s simple to apply contour detection to to find the outlines of these white regions.
+Don't forget to import imutils!

 ``` Python
 cnts = cv2.findContours(thresh.copy(), cv2.RETR_EXTERNAL, cv2.CHAIN_APPROX_SIMPLE)